We recruit talent, empower survivors, and equip organisations to address the business risk of domestic abuse perpetration.

 isn’t an employer’s responsibility.”

-Under the Health and Safety at Work Act 1974, UK employers have a legal duty of care to provide a safe working environment.
-Companies with domestic abuse policies report benefits including improved employee wellbeing, reduced absenteeism and better retention.
+Under the Health and Safety at Work Act 1974, UK employers must provide a safe environment.
+Companies with abuse policies report improved employee wellbeing, reduced absenteeism and better retention.

 “Survivors are unreliable and have frequent absences.”